dmx-systems/dmx-documentation/docs/user.rst

 The first tab is a general info tab.
 You get there by selecting "Details" from the :ref:`context menu<user-the-context-menu>`.
 The "Info" tab is always labelled with the type of the selected item, e.g. "Person" or "Event".
+It shows the direct child topics of what is currently selected as this is the most commonly wanted information.
 In its display mode it shows only those fields containing data.
-You can click "Reveal" on details to reveal them on the current topicmap.
+You can reveal the listed child topics on the current topicmap by clicking the little eye symbol.

 .. image:: _static/detail-panel-reveal-button.png